delight-im/Android-DDP/README.md

 ## Disclaimer

-This project is neither affiliated with nor endorsed by Meteor or Firebase.
+This project is neither affiliated with nor endorsed by Meteor.

 ## License